Chapter 9

 Asher

 Asher spent the next ten minutes wallowing by the table in the cafe, his forehead resting on the net he’d made by interweaving his fingers, his elbows on the table.
-Dissastisfaction filled him like rain fills a dam, slow but impactful every time.
+Dissatisfaction filled him like rain fills a dam, slow but impactful every time.
 Every thought pricking his mind into thinking the next one.

 What would be his next lead?